karinazad/galactic-gaze/README.md

 # Galactic Gaze
-A simple application for training toy generative models on 2D data distribution of spirals.
+[In progress] A simple application for training toy generative models on 2D data distribution of spirals.

 ![alt text](assets/image.png)